Jinsheng Wang – Civil Engineering – Best Researcher Award

 NOTABLE PUBLICATION

-The predictors driving farmers’ decision on drying and storage technology adoption
+The predictors driving farmers’ decision on drying and storage technology adoption.

 Viabilizando a estratégia de crédito mercantil no agronegócio.